MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 ### Add information to configuration items

+Follow these steps to add information to configuration items:

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, and then expand **Computers**.
 3. Select **All Windows Computers**.
 In the **All Windows Computers** pane, double-click the computer to which you want to add information.